arthur-vilela/PP2-emotion-match/README.md

 |The restart button on the final page starts a new play|Pass|
 |The round counter, score and wrong answer tally are zeroed when the game is restarted|Pass|
 |The "Instructions" button in the final page returns to the home page|Pass|

+    function startNewGame() {
+        homePageDiv.style.display = "none";
+        gamePageDiv.style.display = "block";

+        const selectedEmotions = getRandomEmotions(emotions, 4);
+        const correctEmotionIndex = Math.floor(Math.random() * 4);
+        const correctEmotion = selectedEmotions[correctEmotionIndex];

+        console.log("Selected Emotions:", selectedEmotions);
+        console.log("Correct Emotion Index:", correctEmotionIndex);
+        console.log("Correct Emotion:", correctEmotion);

+By running the game multiple times and observing the console output on Chrome Devtools, I verified that the correct emotion appears in a random position each time.
+The correctEmotionIndex will vary between 0 and 3, ensuring the correct emotion's image is displayed in a different position for each game round.

+### User testing

+- I asked five people of between 28 and 64 years old to play the game multiple times, during coding and after.
+They found the following bugs that are described in the following.
+- All five people declared that they did not have any difficulties in understading and following the instructions of the game.

 # Bugs
 - When inspecting the deployed website and visualizing it on mobile resolutions, the top of the home page div touch the top and bottom of the screen, not showing the padding nor scrolling all the way.
 A margin was added to the .container `<div>` fixing the spacing issue.